stevedrobinson/search-everything-wordpress-plugin/readme.txt

 * Exclude Posts from search
 * Exclude Categories from search

+* 6.1.1 - Fixed bug when search comments is selected and localization update.
+* 6.1 - New search comment author selection, Misc. bug fixes from v.6 release and updated Localization support.
+* 6 - New Options Panel!!, Multi-Word fix! #44, Exclude Bug Fix, Admin search fix.

 == Update Log ==

+* 6.1.1 - Fixed bug when search comments is selected and localization update.
-*6.1 - New search comment author selection, Misc. bug fixes from v.6 release and updated Localization support.
+* 6.1 - New search comment author selection, Misc. bug fixes from v.6 release and updated Localization support.
-*6 - New Options Panel!!, Multi-Word fix! #44, Exclude Bug Fix, Admin search fix.
+* 6 - New Options Panel!!, Multi-Word fix! #44, Exclude Bug Fix, Admin search fix.
-*5 - Bug Release, Extend Author Search to comments (props to Joshua Bettigole), Tag Fix, Meta Fix *4.7.7 - New conditions to fix plugin from breaking with certain option selections. props Matias Gertel *4.7.6.2 - Bug fix, some people returning no results.
+* 5 - Bug Release, Extend Author Search to comments (props to Joshua Bettigole), Tag Fix, Meta Fix
+* 4.7.7 - New conditions to fix plugin from breaking with certain option selections. props Matias Gertel
+* 4.7.6.2 - Bug fix, some people returning no results.
 Matching release number with WP version.
-*4.7.5 - Post Revision Update for Wordpress 2.6 (necessary update for 2.6 users), removed future posts from results *4.7.1 - Swedish, Spanish and Dutch
+* 4.7.5 - Post Revision Update for Wordpress 2.6 (necessary update for 2.6 users), removed future posts from results
+* 4.7.1 - Swedish, Spanish and Dutch
-*4.7 - Wordpress 2.6 updates and more
+* 4.7 - Wordpress 2.6 updates and more
-*4.6.2 - REQUIRED UPDATE from 4.6 release.
+* 4.6.2 - REQUIRED UPDATE from 4.6 release.
 Admin panel bug fixes (proper wp_version checks, disabled draft support for 2.5 and fixed the options from not updating); Russian and Italian language support.
-*4.6 - Admin refresh and Excerpt Fix
+* 4.6 - Admin refresh and Excerpt Fix
-*4.5 - Japanese Language Support, Category Fix for Wordpress 2.5, Tag search fix (name) other minors
+* 4.5 - Japanese Language Support, Category Fix for Wordpress 2.5, Tag search fix (name) other minors
 * 4.2.2 - Localization PO and MO updates, German Translation
 * 4.2 - Full 2.3 Support with Tag Searching and Category Exclusion.
 Major Performance tweaks for searching tags and comments (4.2.1).
 * 4.1 - Major Plugin Architecture change, better localization support